xuchen66/sphinx-emdocs/source/serialem-note-work-with-hex-grid.rst

 To turn this function on,

-- For a task that involving cross-correlation such as eucentric rough and fine, autofocusing etc., check the box "Erasing Periodic Peaks in Align&Focus" in ``Image Alignement & Focus`` control panel.
+- For a task that involves cross-correlation such as eucentric rough and fine, autofocusing etc., check the box "Erasing Periodic Peaks in Align&Focus" in ``Image Alignement & Focus`` control panel.
 - For realign routine in LD mode, turn it on from menu Navigator - Erase Periodic Peaks in LD.

 ..
 Warning::